-- To add a Column Header, either drag and drop the Data Field to the 'Column Header Source' panel or select the Data Field and press the + III button. - Use the Formula Editor Button (f_x) to insert a formula into the Column Header. - Use the Edit Header button (${\mathbb Z}$) to open the Header Options menu.
+- To add a Column Header, either drag and drop a data field to the 'Column Header Source' panel or use the + III button. - Click the Formula Editor Button (f_x) to insert a formula into the Column Header. - Click the Edit Header button () to open the Header Options menu.